Cluster time measurement with CEPC calorimeter: Abstract

 \section{Abstract}

-We have developed an algorithm dedicated to timing reconstruction in highly granular calorimeters (HGC).
+We have developed an algorithm dedicated to timing reconstruction in highly granular calorimeters(HGC).
 The performance of this algorithm is evaluated on an electromagnetic calorimeter (ECAL) with geometries comparable to the electromagnetic compartment (CE-E) of the CMS endcap calorimeter upgrade at HL-LHC and conceptual Particle Flow oriented ECAL's for future Higgs factories.
 The time response of individual channel is parameterized according to the CMS experimental result~\cite{akchurin2017timing}.
 The particle Time-of-Flight (ToF) can be measured with a resolution of $5\sim20 \;\rm{ps}$ for electromagnetic (EM) showers and $80\sim 160 \;\rm{ps}$ for hadronic showers above 1 GeV.
-The presented algorithm can significantly improve the time resolution, compared to a simple averaging of the fast component of the time spectrum.
+The presented algorithm provides comparable reconstruction with the $E_{\mathrm{hit}}^2$ weighting strategy and can significantly improve the time resolution compared to a simple averaging of the fast component of the time spectrum.
 The effects of three detector configurations are also quantified in this study.
 ToF resolution depends linearly on the timing resolution of a single silicon sensor and improves statistically with increasing incident particle energy.
-A clustering algorithm that vetos isolated hits improves ToF resolution. \keywords{Time of Flight \and High Granularity Calorimeter}
+The timing layers at depth of $6\sim 9$ radiation lengths provide higher timing performance for EM showers.
+A clustering algorithm that vetoes isolated hits improves ToF resolution. \keywords{Time of Flight \and High Granularity Calorimeter}